Latent Imagination Facilitates Zero-Shot Transfer in Autonomous Racing: Introduction

 \section{Introduction}

-Deploying deep reinforcement-learning (RL) agents in the real-world is difficult.
+Deploying deep reinforcement-learning (RL) agents in the real world is difficult.
 This is because they require running a significantly large amount of episodes to obtain reasonable performance \cite{sutton2018reinforcement}.
 This performance is only tractable in simulation environments.
 Subsequently, the agents should also overcome the challenges of transferring learned dynamics from simulation to the real world.

-In RL settings, it was shown that if one learns a representation of the state-space model from high-dimensional input observations and use it as a predictive model to train policies in imagination, one gains performance, sample efficiency, and robustness~\cite{hafner2019dream}.
-This world-model algorithm~\cite{ha2018worldmodels} was called Dreamer, and it demonstrated performance in learning long-horizon visual control tasks by imagination.
+In RL settings, it was shown that by learning representations of the state-space model from high-dimensional observations and using them as a predictive model to train policies in imagination, we gain performance, sample efficiency, and robustness~\cite{hafner2019dream}.
+This world model algorithm~\cite{ha2018worldmodels} was called Dreamer, and it demonstrated great performance in learning long-horizon visual control tasks and Atari games~\cite{hafner2020mastering}.

-Providing a model of the world (state transition probability) to the agents (even though in simulation) improves sample efficiency and, in some cases, the performance of a deep RL agent \cite{ha2018worldmodels,hafner2019learning,hafner2019dream}.
-However, there are still open research questions to be investigated: For instance, how would world-model compartments improve the sim2real performance of RL agents in real-world applications?
+Providing a model of the world (state transition probability) to the agents (even though in simulation) improves sample efficiency and, in some cases, the performance of a deep RL agent \cite{ha2018worldmodels,hafner2019learning,hafner2019dream,hafner2020mastering}.
+However, there are still open research questions to be investigated: For instance, how would world model compartments improve the sim2real performance of RL agents in real-world applications?
 Where is the boundary between the generalization capability of model-based algorithms such as Dreamer, compared to advanced model-free agents such as soft actor-critic \cite{haarnoja2018soft}, distributional models \cite{barthmaron2018d4pg}, and policy gradient \cite{schulman2017proximal,abdolmaleki2018mpo}, in sim2real applications?

 In this paper, we aim to provide answers to the above questions.
 We construct a series of time-lap autonomous racing tasks with varying degrees of complexity for an F1TENTH robot.
-The task is to learn to drive autonomously directly from high-dimensional LiDAR inputs to finish a lap without collisions successfully.
+The task is to learn to drive autonomously directly from high-dimensional LiDAR inputs to successfully finish a lap without collisions.

 We observe that as the complexity of the map increases, model-free agents get stuck in similar local minima and cannot learn to complete the task.
 Contrarily, Dreamer can learn a proper state transition model, and given enough imagination horizon, solves time-lap tasks of arbitrary complexity (See Fig. \ref{fig:compare_all_models_austria}).
 Moreover, we discover that model-based techniques demonstrate desirable transferability: Dreamer agents trained on a single map can generalize well to test tracks they have never seen before.
 In summary, our \textbf{main contributions} are as follows: